 When a client issues a request that results in a long-running operation, the service returns the HTTP 202 Accepted status code and a Location header that contains a task monitor URI and, optionally, the Retry-After header that defines the amount of time that the client should wait before querying the status of the operation.
-The 202 Accepted response body should contain an instance of the Task resource that represents the state of the operation.
+The 202 Accepted response should include a response body.
+If a response body is provided, it shall contain a representation of the Task resource that represents the state of the operation.

 The task monitor is an opaque, service-generated URI provided to the client who initiated the request.
-To query the status of an operation and determine when the operation has been completed and whether it succeeded, the client performs a GET request on the task monitor URI.
+To query the status of an operation and determine when the operation has been completed and whether it succeeded, the client performs a GET request on the task monitor URI from the Location header of the response from the initial HTTP operation.
 The client should not include the application/http MIME type in the Accept header.